hdmchl/V-Tracker/README.md

 Public Transport Tracker (PT Tracker)
 ---------------
-'Real-time tracking and analysis of Melbourne's public transport network using web-technologies on a mobile device'
+'Real-time tracking of Melbourne's public transport network using web-technologies on a mobile device'

 'PT Tracker' is part of a research project in the Deparment of Electrical and Computer Systems Engineering (ECSE) at Monash University, Australia.